 Change can be done at every stage, bottom-up.
 This mode of thinking goes beyond minimising damage.
 Nature-positive travel implies an active role of the travellers, expecting them to actively contribute to the environmental well-being of their destination.
 Advocacy, employee engagement and training are a must on a company’s path to sustainability.

 Rail services are increasingly covering routes that were typically covered by short-haul flights.
 Cities with accessible public transport and good rail networks are better options for reducing carbon footprint; reliable timetables and regular routes make this mode of transportation worthwhile, especially when needing to reach meeting venues on time.

 Europe is certainly a forerunner when it comes to these policies, as short-haul rail travel routes are of growing interest among European countries.
-Similar advantages of rail travel can be enjoyed in parts of Asia as well, while efforts to make this option more commercially attractive in the Americas continue more slowly.
+You can enjoy similar advantages of rail travel in parts of Asia as well, while efforts to make this option more commercially attractive in the Americas continue more slowly.

 2. Choose sustainable accommodation facilities and climate-resilient locations

 Green hotels are growing exponentially.
 From installing green energy equipment to shutting off air-conditioning or lights after a certain time, the hotel industry is making an active effort to be environmentally conscious.